IanTeda/ianteda.github.io/src/_posts/creativity/2016-04-13-the-mental-model-definition.md

 ---
-title: Mental Models
+title: The Mental Model Definition
-description: Mental models are an abstraction of reality, a simplification of an incomprehensibly complicated world.
+description: Mental models are an abstraction of reality, a simplification of an incomprehensibly world.
 date: 2016-04-13
 tags: [mental model]
 layout: post